Sydney-Informatics-Hub/SomaticShortV_makePON-nf/README.md

 ## Description

-SomaticShortV-makePON-nf is a Nextflow pipeline for creating somatic Panel Of Normals (PoN) to be used for identifying somatic short variant events in Illumina short read whole genome sequence data.
+SomaticShortV-makePON-nf is a Nextflow pipeline for creating somatic Panel Of Normals (PoN).
+PoN's are used for identifying somatic short variant events in Illumina short read whole genome sequence data.
 We have followed the [GATK Best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-) .
-The input to this pipeline are

-The creation of somatic Panel Of Normals (PoN) involves converting the Normal BAMs to PON.
+The creation of somatic Panel Of Normals (PoN) involves converting the Normal BAMs to PoN.
 The PoN's are -
   * Made from normal samples i.e. the samples derived from healthy tissue and
   * Their main purpose is to capture recurrent technical artifacts in order to improve the results of the variant calling analysis.